DuendeSoftware/IdentityServer.Templates/README.md

 # IdentityServer.Templates
-dotnet new templates for Duende IdentityServer
+.NET CLI Templates for Duende IdentityServer

 ### dotnet new isempty
 Creates a minimal Duende IdentityServer project without a UI.